Pricing Page SEO Audit Tool

 What does the pricing page audit check?

-It checks whether the pricing page explains plan differences clearly, handles buyer objections, supports trust with the right proof, and links users to deeper product, comparison, or FAQ content when needed.
+It checks whether one public pricing page explains plan differences clearly, handles buyer objections, supports trust with the right proof, gives standalone plan-fit answers, and links users to deeper product, comparison, or FAQ content when needed.

 Yes.
-Pricing pages often attract high-intent searches from buyers comparing tools, checking cost expectations, or validating whether a product fits their stage and budget.
+Pricing pages often match high-intent searches from buyers comparing tools, checking cost expectations, or validating whether a product fits their stage and budget.

-Why do pricing pages convert poorly even with traffic?
+Why do pricing pages underperform even with traffic?

-Because many pricing pages show numbers but never explain package fit, tradeoffs, implementation context, or the objections buyers have right before purchase.
+Because pricing pages often show numbers but never explain package fit, tradeoffs, implementation context, or the objections buyers have before choosing a plan.

 Should pricing pages include FAQs and proof links?